-Senate Bill 243 amends Tennessee law regarding the concealment or misrepresentation of firearms and antique firearms.
-The bill introduces a new subsection (b) to Tennessee Code Annotated, Section 39-14-134, which makes it an offense for a person to knowingly alter, cover, deface, destroy, or remove the permanent serial number or other identifying marks from a firearm or antique firearm.
+Senate Bill 243, sponsored by Bailey, amends Tennessee Code Annotated to introduce new provisions regarding the concealment or misrepresentation of firearms and antique firearms.
+The bill adds a new subsection (b) to Section 39-14-134, making it an offense for individuals to knowingly alter, cover, deface, destroy, or remove identifying marks from a firearm or antique firearm with the intent to conceal its identity.
 Additionally, it prohibits the sale, purchase, or possession of such altered firearms.
-A violation of this new provision is classified as a Class E felony, carrying a mandatory minimum sentence of 180 days of incarceration, with no eligibility for release until the full sentence is served.

 Statutes affected: